Body integrity dysphoria

-Body integrity dysphoria (BID, also referred to as body integrity identity disorder, amputee identity disorder and xenomelia, formerly called apotemnophilia) is a mental disorder characterized by a desire to have a sensory or physical disability or having discomfort with being able-bodied beginning in early adolescence and resulting in harmful consequences.
+Body integrity dysphoria (BID), also referred to as body integrity identity disorder (BIID), amputee identity disorder or xenomelia, and formerly called apotemnophilia, is a mental disorder characterized by a desire to have a sensory disability or physical disability or feeling discomfort with being able-bodied, beginning in early adolescence and resulting in harmful consequences.
 BID appears to be related to somatoparaphrenia.
-People with this condition may refer to themselves as "transabled".
+People with this condition may refer to themselves as transabled.

 Signs and symptoms

 BID is a rare, infrequently studied condition in which there is a mismatch between the mental body image and the physical body, characterized by an intense desire for amputation or paralysis of a limb, usually a leg, or to become blind or deaf.
-The person sometimes has a sense of sexual arousal connected with the desire for loss of a limb, movement, or sense.
+A 2017 survey by researchers at the University of Amsterdam of 80 people with BID found that 71.3% experienced sexual arousal related to their condition, with this group more likely to be men, religious, homosexual, and to have pursued self-amputation compared to those without such arousal.

-Some act out their desires, by pretending they are amputees using prostheses and other tools to ease their desire to be one, by using a wheelchair or by pretending they are blind or deaf.
-Some people with BID have reported to the media or by interview with researchers that they have resorted to self-amputation of a "superfluous" limb by, for example, allowing a train to run over it or otherwise damaging it so severely that surgeons will have to amputate it.
-However, the medical literature records few, if any, cases of self-amputation.
-There has been, however, at least one apparently well-documented example.
+Some become somewhat more comfortable with their own bodies by using prostheses and other tools to help their dysphoria, such as using a wheelchair or by blocking their vision or hearing.
+Some people with BID have reported to the media or by interview with researchers that they have resorted to self-amputation of a limb by, for example, allowing a train to run over it or otherwise damaging it so severely that surgeons will have to amputate it.
+However, the medical literature records few cases of self-amputation apart from that of cricket historian Rowland Bowen, who self-amputated one of his legs below the knee in 1968.

-To the extent that generalizations can be made, people with BID appear to start to wish for amputation when they are young, between eight and twelve years of age, and often knew a person with an amputated limb when they were children; however, people with BID tend to seek treatment only when they are much older.
-People with BID seem to be predominantly male, and while there is no evidence that sexual preference is relevant, there does seem to be a correlation with BID and a person having a paraphilia; there appears to be a weak correlation with personality disorders.
+People with BID appear to start to wish for a disability when they are young, between eight and twelve years of age, and often knew a person with an amputated limb when they were children; however, people with BID tend to seek treatment only when they are adults.
+People diagnosed with BID seem to be predominantly men, and while there is no evidence that sexual preference is relevant, there does seem to be a correlation with BID and a person having a paraphilia; there appears to be a weak correlation with personality disorders.
 Family psychiatric history does not appear to be relevant, and there does not appear to be any strong correlation with the site of the limb or limbs that the person wishes they did not have, nor with any past trauma to the undesired limb.